-Early Childhood Education Faculty & Staff
+Early Childhood Education Staff

-Lori Valente Coffey
+Lori Valente Coffey (she/her)

 Lori is the Early Childhood Education Coordinator at VMFA, stimulating learning experiences in children ages 3 months to five years old.
 Lori expanded the ECE programs to include infants and toddlers and implemented pedagogy from the Reggio Emilia teaching approach.
 She has extensive experience working with children of all ages in public schools and private settings.
 She holds a BA in Art Education and a BA in Painting and Printmaking from Virginia Commonwealth University.